Daiki48/coolnessFlair.vim/README.md

 The theme is based on calm colors.
 We do not use colors that are too bright.This color theme is easy on the eyes.

+# Confirmed to work

+I have confirmed that it only works on windows and macOS.
+Not tested in Linux (including WSL2) environment.

+- windows (PowerShell 7.3.0)
+- macOS

 # Screenshot

 There are [screenshots](https://github.com/Daiki48/coolnessFlair.vim/tree/main/screenshot) of what the various plugins will look like using this colorscheme.